nicklafferty/craftycody/content/life/playa-del-carmen-mexico.md

 ### MEGA Soriana

+**Address:** 30 Avenida Nte.
+101, Gonzalo Guerrero, 77710 Playa del Carmen, Q.R., Mexico - [Google Maps](https://goo.gl/maps/DYq1cYAxVcfvLyEe8)

+MEGA is a grocery store blended with Walmart.
+They're huge and have everything you might have forgotten at home.
+We picked up some aloe, reef-safe sunscreen (this is important to get), and baked goods for breakfast.
+TMI, I needed some feminine products and I got brand-name stuff for literally $1.
+Literally.
+It's almost worth it to stock up on supplies before going home.

 ### COVID-19 testing

 If you need to have a covid test for any reason, go to this place: the [International COVID Test](https://goo.gl/maps/34R8SjPhGjc6VFNr7) which is right by the ferry to Cozumel.
 Check [their website](https://www.covidtestplayadelcarmen.com/) for the WhatsApp number.
 You can go to them or they will come to your hotel for the same price.
 They're super nice and you get your results quickly.